wlillisdev/hudson-homes/README.md

   # Unfixed Bugs
   - Apart from removeing the hero banner text from the hompage for smart phones with screen sizes below 300px i am unaware of any other bugs at this time.
-  - I am aware the website has a lot of rich images and although images were cropped and compressed it could lead to reduced speed until cached.
+  - I am aware the website has a lot of large rich images and although images were cropped and compressed it could lead to reduced speed until cached.
 I have experimented with next gen image formats but curently they lack browser compatability so i just went with png compressed and cropped format for this site.